jaison080/dscmec-blogs/content/blogs/flutter_projects.md

 Photo by [Artur Shamsutdinov](https://unsplash.com/@roketpik?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com/?utm_source=medium&utm_medium=referral)

-Reading a lot of code is one of the best ways to improve your development skills.
-The open-source project is the best place to learn about best practices, coding styles, and a lot of other topics.

 One of the most in-demand areas of software development is cross-platform mobile app development.
 Flutter is one of the most popular cross-platform mobile app development tools you can use.
 Today, we'll look at 7 open-source Flutter projects that can help you become a better Flutter developer.

 1\. inKino